Ahmad Hayel

 Ahmad Hayel Ibrahim Arshidat (born October 30, 1983) is a Jordanian professional football coach and former footballer who played as a striker.

+Personal life

 Hayel is married and has two children that are twins, a son named Jad and a daughter named Natali.

 Career

 Al-Arabi

 1st Viva Team of the week.

 International career

-Hayel played his first match with his national team Jordan against Cyprus in an international friendly at Amman on 26 March 2005 which resulted in a 2–1 loss for Jordan.
+Hayel played his first match with his national team Jordan against Cyprus in an international friendly in Amman on 26 March 2005 which resulted in a 2–1 loss for Jordan.

 He was selected in Jordan's squad at the 2015 AFC Asian Cup.
 During a doping test, he was required to drink so much water to produce a urine sample, that he developed hypothermia and was rendered unconscious.

 International goals

 Scores and results list Jordan's goal tally first.